NEW ACTION! (October 2018)

 Tell them that these precious lands are not only our heritage, but the heritage of children many generations to come.
 They are some of the last monuments of true American wilderness and they must not be exploited, sold, or damaged in any way.
 These lands are our legacy, and we will fight for them.

 Here's how you can be part of the #27Monuments Project:

 This content is free for you to share and re-purpose, provided you do it in the name of driving support, awareness, and engagement for the protection of our historic monuments.
-Use our hashtag and encourage people to seek more information either at this website or on the DOI comments page.
+Use our hashtag and encourage people to seek more information and to take action.
 Together we can help protect the living monuments of America's wilderness.

 Spread the Word